Siggy Flicker

-Background
+Early life and education

-Flicker was born in Israel to Jewish parents and grew up in Cherry Hill, New Jersey, after moving to the United States as a five-year-old.
+Flicker was born in Jerusalem, Israel, in 1967, when her mother Rachel went into labor "in an Israeli bomb shelter," and her father, Mordecai Paldiel, fought in the Six-Day War.
+She and her family moved to the United States when she was five, settling in Cherry Hill, New Jersey.
 She is of Ashkenazi Jewish and Mizrahi Jewish descent with Polish, Ukrainian, and Iraqi roots.
 Her mother named her Sigalit after the Hebrew word for "violet."
-Her father Mordecai Paldiel escaped the Holocaust and is a lecturer at Stern College for Women and Queens College.
-After graduating from Cherry Hill High School West, she attended Monmouth University.
-She supported herself during university by working as a waitress at a TGI Friday's and subsequently earned a Bachelor of Arts degree in communications.
+Her father is a lecturer at Stern College for Women and Queens College.
+After graduating from Cherry Hill High School West, she attended Monmouth University, where she subsequently earned a Bachelor of Arts degree in communications, while supporting herself by working as a waitress at a TGI Fridays.